 Considering Coaching?
 Check out my Work with Me tab and Survey where we Help People Everyday.

-If you enjoyed this post about The Blueprint for Happiness in Your Network Marketing Business, retweet and comment please
+If you enjoyed this post about What Network Marketers Can Learn from Entrepreneurial Pioneers, retweet and comment please

 Do you want to motivate your team with a contest?

 Here I share exactly how to run an effective contest and exactly what to give away as prizes that will get your team to produce more.Continue

 My wife, Jessica and I have released a NEW Podcast Episode on Meet The Higdons Podcast!
 Episode 7: 5 Ways To Feel Like A Rockstar At Work Even When You Don’t Feel Your Best This episode was inspired by our pregnancy and months of extreme morning sickness.
 If you deal with any sickness or low […]Continue

 My wife, Jessica and I have released a NEW Podcast Episode on Meet The Higdons Podcast!
 Episode 6: Overcoming Obstacles To TRIPLE Your Business [Interview with Power Couple Avi & Rena Zaharov] In this episode we interview power couple, Avi & Rena Zaharov.
 They have TRIPLED their business in just 2 years by changing their […]Continue

 In this episode we talk about the power of building a community for your business.
 We share the tactics necessary to building a community who will continue to love and buy from you.Continue

 Do you see the potential of your team, but they aren’t hitting it?

 Here I share the secret power of keeping your teammates happy and engaged.Continue

 Here I share exactly how to start over and build a team that is on FIRE.Continue